loribeiro/Freshdesk-Information-Extraction-API/README.md

 # Freshdesk-Information-Extraction-API
-This project allows one to easily extract metrics from freshdesk api and generate a CSV file with those information.
+This project allows one to easily extract metrics from freshdesk api and generate a CSV file with those informations.

 # Configuration
 On config.json file there are two fields that must be filled before the actually usage.
 The fields are "api_key" and "domain".